 It’s important to learn more about your current followers and what they like.
 This helps you decide which posts work best and create more of that.

 You can also gain data from your page’s overall performance.
 You’ll also find specific information about your audiences’ demographics and engagement.
 You can use this to tweak your future post’s settings, posting when visitors are most likely to engage.
-Additionally, these analytics can help you narrow down your target market.
+Additionally, analytics can help you narrow down your target market.

 Your business has a unique strategy when it comes to marketing, and your Facebook business page should be a big part of it.
 Plan on some trial and error during the initial stages of creating your page.
 However, by taking the time to build your page correctly from the start, you’ll ensure that it’ll get the attention you want and improve sales of your product or service.